 Messaging in a Pitch Deck is usually:

-- Compelling: Meaningful information designed to drive action.
+- Compelling: Share meaningful information designed to drive action

 Your Pitch Deck needs to flow like a continuous story starting with an engaging problem story and how you plan to solve it.

-- Unique Value Proposition / Unique Selling Proposition Statement
+- Unique Value Proposition / Unique Selling Proposition Statements

 - Problem / Opportunity Narrative